Ruhisawant/Vue-Personal-Porfolio/README.md

-# Vue 3 Personal Portfolio Website
+# Vue 3 Personal Portfolio

-This is a personal portfolio website built with Vue 3, showcasing a home section, projects section, and contact section.
-The website uses key Vue 3 features such as reactive state management, two-way data binding, dynamic list rendering, and conditional rendering.
+This personal portfolio website, built with Vue 3, showcases a home section, projects section, and contact form.
+The site utilizes key Vue 3 features like reactive state management with Pinia, dynamic list rendering, conditional rendering, and local storage persistence.

 ## Features

-- **Home Section**: Includes a toggle button to switch between welcome messages, a counter that increments with a button click, and a button to show/hide the counter value.
+- **Home Section**: Includes a toggle button to switch between welcome messages and a counter with a button to increment its value.
-- **Projects Section**: Displays a list of projects and provides a toggle button to show the number of projects.
+- **Projects Section**: Displays a list of projects with an option to toggle the display of project count.
-- **Contact Section**: Contains a contact form with fields for name, email, and message, using two-way data binding with `v-model`.
+- **Contact Section**: A contact form for name, email, and message submissions with two-way data binding via `v-model`.
-- **Persistent Data**: The form input data is stored in `localStorage` and persists even after page refresh.
+- **Persistent Data**: Stores form data, welcome messages, and project count in `localStorage`, ensuring persistence across page refreshes using Pinia and `pinia-plugin-persistedstate`.
+- **State Management**: Uses Pinia for managing global state, including web info and project data.
-- **Smooth Animations**: Sections have smooth fade-in animations when navigated.
+- **Smooth Animations**: Sections fade in smoothly when navigated.

 ## Project Structure

 - `src/`
   - `components/`
-    - `Home.vue`: Displays the home section, including the welcome message and counter.
+    - `Home.vue`: Displays the home section with the welcome message and counter.
-    - `Projects.vue`: Displays the projects section with a list of projects and a project count.
+    - `Projects.vue`: Displays projects with a toggle for project count visibility.
-    - `Contacts.vue`: Contains the contact form for user submissions.
+    - `Contacts.vue`: Contact form with fields for name, email, and message.
+  - `stores/`
+    - `useWebInfo.js`: Pinia store managing web-related data like title and navigation links, persisted in local storage.
+    - `useProjectInfo.js`: Pinia store for managing project-related data, also persisted in local storage.
-  - `App.vue`: Main file that integrates the sections with smooth scrolling functionality.
+  - `App.vue`: Integrates sections with smooth scrolling functionality.

 ## Installation